API Reference

 ... count: int = OutputField(example_values=[1, 5, 10])

-Generic Action Output
+Make Request Action Output

-class soar_sdk.action_results.GenericActionOutput(**data)[source]
+class soar_sdk.action_results.MakeRequestOutput[source]

-Output class for generic actions.
+Output class for make request action.

 This class extends the ActionOutput class and adds a status_code and response_body field.
 You can use this class as is or extend it to add more fields.